 Three days earlier, the military governor of the province, Gen. Thomas Gage, was secretly ordered to use all necessary force to suppress open rebellion among the colonists.

 The Committee met in Concord, Mass., to appoint men to command artillery companies.
-Here is the record of the meeting that day:
+It kept a record of the meeting that day.

 April 17, 1775.